What's the Appeal of Mirror Sex?

 Not to mention, mirrors can highlight angles and body parts you may normally not be able to see.
 Say your partner has a foot fetish.
 If you're in the missionary position with your legs up, a mirror above the headboard provides them with a great view of your feet in the air, explained Linnea Marie, C.S.E., a board-certified sexuality educator and relationship coach based in Pittsburgh.

-There may be angles of your partner you've never seen during sex.
-This period of discovery can prove exciting.
+A sexual mirror can highlight new angles of your partner you've never seen before during sex.
+This period of discovery can be very exciting.

 Intimacy is enhanced